 Welcome to Fox Class

 Welcome back to a new school year.
-It is great to have had a couple of days with your child on the ‘Moving Up’ days in July.
-I am really looking forward to getting to know them better over the coming weeks.
+I hope you have all had a wonderful (and for once, sunny) summer holiday!
+It is lovely to be welcoming back some of my ‘old foxes’ and to welcome ‘new foxes’ to the class!
+I am looking forward to getting to know the Year 1s over the coming weeks.
 I am also looking forward to getting to know all of you.
 Please do introduce yourself to me, if I have not already met you.

-If you need to talk to me, the best thing is to fix a time to meet me at the end of the school day (mornings are less good as I am busy getting ready for the day).
+I appreciate that a new class can feel a little daunting at first – particularly for the parents!
+If you need to talk to me about anything, the best thing is to fix a time to meet me at the end of the school day (mornings are less good as I am busy getting ready for the day).
 You can make the appointment by either catching me at the beginning or end of the school day or alternatively by phoning or emailing the office.

 At 3.05pm I will bring the class back out to the playground.
-I would be grateful if you could wait until all the children are assembled on the playground before taking your child and to make sure that I know they are being taken.
+This year I will bring the children down the side ramp alongside our classroom.
+It would be helpful if you could pick up your child from this point and if you could make sure that I know that your child is being taken.

-Books will be changed on a Tuesday and Friday.
+Books will be changed on a Monday and Thursday.
 You will find a new ‘Reading Record’ in your child’s book bag.
 It would be really helpful if you could record in this book, not only when you have read with your child, but importantly when you have finished a book.
-If you have not recorded that a book has been finished we will assume that it has not and the book will not be changed!
+If you have not recorded that a book has been finished the book will not be changed.
 Children should be able to read their book with a certain degree of fluency but it should still hold some challenge for your child.
-If you feel that their reading book is either too easy, or too hard please write a note in the reading record book and I can re-check their level.
+If you feel that your child’s reading book is either too easy or too hard, please write a note in the reading record book and their reading level can be re-checked.

-Homework will be new to the Year 1 children and to some of you!
+Weekly homework will be new to the Year 2 children.
 It will be given out on a Wednesday and should be returned to school on the following Monday.
 The homework will usually be something that gives your child the chance to reinforce basic skills, such as number bonds, or something to reinforce what we have been learning in school.
+Year 1 children will receive a ‘homework pack’ each term.
+This does not need to be handed in.
+It will provide your child with things to practice at home, focusing on basic skills such as counting or number bonds.
+Key homework for Year 1 continues to be to read as regularly as possible.

-Your child will also have a Spelling book.
+Your child will also have a red Spelling book.
 A set of words to learn to spell will be stuck in this book and sent home every Friday.
-They will either be words that follow a spelling pattern e.g. make, made, snake… or they will be ‘High frequency’ or ‘Common Exception’ words (these terms are explained in the ‘Parent Pack’ which your child will be bringing home).
+They will also be tested on their spellings on a Friday.
+These will either be words that follow a spelling pattern e.g. make, made, snake… or they will be ‘High frequency’ or ‘Common Exception’ words (these terms are explained in the ‘Parent Pack’ which your child will be bringing home).

-P.E will usually be on a Monday and Thursday.
+P.E will usually be on a Monday and Tuesday.
+If you were a ‘Fox’ last year, please note the change of P.E days.
 This can vary, however, so please ensure that your child has all their P.E kit (including trainers) in school at all times.
 Can I also make a plea that all P.E kit is named?
 This avoids confusion and things getting lost.

 Children do not need to have a pair of wellington boots in school, as they did in Hedgehog Class, but they may want to wear them as their ‘outdoor shoes’ on particularly wet days.
 Please ensure that daps are named clearly to avoid morning mayhem in the cloakroom!

 Children should bring a named water bottle into school every day.
 This should be taken home at the end of each day so that it can be refilled with fresh water.
-Fruit will continue to be provided by the school as a snack, which they will eat before morning play.
-If you prefer, your child can bring in their own fruit snack.
+Fruit or veg will continue to be provided by the school as a snack, which they will eat before morning play.
+If you prefer, your child can bring in their own fruit or veg snack.

 I do hope that this information helps to give us all a smooth start to the term.
 If you are uncertain about any point or have any questions, please do not hesitate to ask.